|Title:||Assistant Athletic Director/Operations and Facilities/Scheduling Coordinator/Head Baseball Coach|

 |Previous College:||University of Bridgeport|

-Brian Leighton concluded his 14th season as the head baseball coach at Albertus Magnus College in the spring of 2017.
+Brian Leighton begins his 15th season as the head baseball coach at Albertus Magnus College.
 Leighton, just the second head coach in Albertus baseball history, received the reigns of the Falcons’ program in the summer of 2004.

 Albertus Magnus has made an appearance in the Great Northeast Athletic Conference (GNAC) baseball playoffs in 12 of the last 14 seasons, highlighted by reaching seven straight post-season appearances, under the leadership of Leighton.